uejosh/Odin-Recipes/README.md

 # Odin-Recipes

-A simple recipe site showcasing recipes of some cuisines.
+A simple recipe site showcasing recipes of some Nigerian cuisines.